Hermes (Greek stamp): The so-called "cleaned plates" printings (1868 to 1869)

 In 1868, the printings are becoming pale and dull, and without contrast, but the impression is fine.

 For a long period of time, one believed that it was due to the cleaning of the typographic plates as the named of these printings is referring to.
 In fact, it is not the case at all, as the typographic plates have been cleaned only in 1870.
 This pale/dull aspect is coming from the usage of a new blanket ("blanchet") much thicker as demonstrated by Louis Basel.

 The "control numbers" are becoming thicker and are not as fine as on the previous printings...

 The "control numbers" errors are very frequent in particular, the "1" inverted for the 10 lepta or the "2" inverted for the 20 lepta as well as the "0" inverted for the two values.

+Prepaid letter sent from Galaxidi (46) on November 18th/30th, 1872, arrived at Trieste, Austria-Hungary on November 23rd/December 5th, 1872, via Corfu (106) on November 21st/December 3rd, 1872.
+Franked at 70 lepta, the rate for a pre-paid letter up to 15 grams from Greece to Austria according to the 1867 convention and the circular n° 9 of April 10th, 1868 between the two countries.
+The sender overpaid 15 lepta, ignoring that the rate, according from this same 1867 convention, was fixed at 55 lepta for the Austrian harbours like Trieste.

+Black postmark “ΠΕΔ” or “ΠΛΙΡΩΜΕΝΟΝ ΕΞΟΤΕΡΙΚΟΝ ΔΗΚΕΩΜΑ” for “Paid to Foreign Destination".

+The strip of six of the 5 lepta is from the “cleaned plates” printings (1868/1869), the largest multiple of this value kwon to date and the pair of the 20 lepta is from the 1871/1872 printings.

 The special printing or the new "mise en train" (1870)

 In 1870, the Greek postal administration has received a new printing press from Germany.

 The German worker(s) who came in Athens to install this new machine have also done a new "mise en train" and have printed, using the hard method ("à sec"), sheets of the two most used values: (1 lepton for the newspapers and 20 lepta for the domestic letters, up to 15 grams).

-The result was once more, very disappointing: the impression was fine but, the shadow lines of the cheek are very short, in particular for the 1 lepton which is named "the shaved" by the collectors.
+The result was once more, very disappointing: the impression was fine but, the shadow lines of the cheek are very short.
+On the 20 lepta, the spandrels are whiten and the head is quite often circled by a whitish halo.
+The stamps of this emission are called by the collectors "the shaved":